 Following an invitation from David Williams and Nancy Gilgoff, Manju immigrated and naturalized to California, USA, where he still teaches today.
 Immersion in western society has helped him to bridge the cultures and authoritatively share yoga practices with people from all backgrounds–particularly in North America and Europe where he mentors and authorizes many teachers.

 A distinctive of Manju’s practice is the emphasis on learning Mantra (Vedic Chanting)–which he calls “yoga for the throat”.
 Manju’s mantra practice is beautful and fun, and he’ll sometimes insert them throughout asana practice.
-He will also suggest holding an asana much longer than the standard five breath count.
+He will also suggest holding an asana much longer than the now-standard five breath count to work on embodying a pose.
 Manju will adapt the practice to the individual by modifying or skipping asanas, and his focus is on yoga as a healing practice.

 Sri BNS Iyengar (1926 - )